Halloween Hayride-Philosophy Walk for Youth

 Attendance by adults/parents/grandparents/siblings etc. is encouraged/welcome.
 FREE ($10 suggested donation per child).
 Bring a sack lunch and/or snack.
 Due to nature preserve logistics, registration and/or confirmation of attendance for our Halloween-Hayride Walk is required.
 Space is limited.

 When & Where

-This hayride-walk led by philosopher Mitch Conway with special guests Martin Richard & Mike Chapman will take place on Sunday, October 23rd 2022.
+This hayride-walk led by philosophers Mitch Conway and Marisa Diaz-Waian will take place on Merlin Nature Preserve on Saturday, October 28th.
 Wear your costumes!

 Mitch Conway is a Community Philosopher at Merlin CCC and a branch facilitator/educator at Cottonwood ALC.
 A student of philosophy, a theater maker, and a teacher who cares ardently about empowering young learners, his work has often been an interweaving of education, story, and inquiry.
 At the BIRD Theatre in Tottori, Japan, among other productions, he collaborated with Korean group TUIDA to create The Poetry Class about the colonial period and Pacific war; he also directed students at Kei Ai High School in Romeo & Juliet.
 Using applied theater, he performed with Village Playback Theatre creating improvisations from audience members’ personal stories, and for a three month residency he taught embodied methods of community dialogue through the Colombo Americano in Medellin, Colombia.
 He has also taught theater to elementary school students at 82nd St. Academics and middle school students at Summer Institute for the Gifted.

 For a year, he taught at the English Immersion Program in Umphium Mai refugee camp on the Thailand-Myanmar border using a curriculum based in literature and critical thinking.
 With the New York Foundling at Queens College, Mitch supervised the academic component of The Dorm Project, a program supporting youth in foster care through college.